mozilla/addons-server/docs/topics/api/activity.rst

     :>json string user.name: The name of the reviewer or author.
     :>json string comments: The text content of the review note.
     :>json string date: The date the review note was created.
+    :>json string|null attachment_url: The link to download the associated attachment, if any

 .. _review-note-action: